History of Kist Soda

 Source: Kist Soda

-In 1944, as the United States was deeply embroiled in World War II, the Kist Beverage Company was founded in Cincinnati, Ohio.
+In 1944, the Kist Beverage Company was founded in Cincinnati, Ohio.

-This fledgling company sought to provide a refreshing, affordable beverage to families on the homefront.
-Their first product was a bright, effervescent orange soda they dubbed "Sun Crest Orange Soda."
+Their first product was a bright orange soda that they called “Sun Crest Orange Soda.”

-Bottled in glass with bold orange and yellow graphics, Sun Crest evoked images of sunshine and citrus groves, providing a sunny burst of flavor to wartime America.
+It was bottled in glass with bold orange and yellow graphics—evoking images of sunshine and citrus groves.

-The Kist Beverage Company promoted Sun Crest as a wholesome, family-friendly beverage.
+The Kist Beverage Company promoted Sun Crest as a family-friendly beverage.

-Their timing was auspicious, as wartime rations limited availability of many food products.
+Their timing was perfect, as wartime rations limited the availability of ingredients.

-Sun Crest was not only refreshing but offered a source of vitamin C from natural orange extracts.
-By providing an affordable drink with health benefits, Kist Beverage saw their sales take off.
+Sun Crest was refreshing and offered a source of vitamin C from its natural orange extracts.

-By the end of the 1940s, Sun Crest Orange Soda had become the flagship product that defined Kist Beverage Co.
+By the end of the 1940s, Sun Crest Orange Soda had become the company’s flagship product.

 ONCER RUMORED TO BE RADIOACTIVE